PiBrewing/craftbeerpi4-documentation/master/development/example_sensor.md

 The `self.log_data(self.value)` function will log data to a csv log file and / or to an influxdb.
 This depends on how you [configured your server](../craftbeerpi-4-server/datalogging.md).

+The `self.push_update(self.value)` function is updating the web interface as well as mqtt sensordata messages if mqtt is enabled.

+{% hint style="info" %}
+Typically you send the update to both, the user interface (or websocket) and mqtt which is the default for the `self.push_upate()` function in the sensor class.

+However, for some plugins it might be usefull to update the user interface with a higher freqency than mqtt.
+This is for instance used in the iSpindle plugin, where new values are retrieved for instance only every 15 mninutes.
+In this case, the web interface would be also updated only every 15 minutes when a new value has been received.
+If you reload the webpage, the sensor would remain empty until the next value has been send.
+This is ok for mqtt, but not for the web interface.

+To avoid this, you can add a `False` to the function which will only update the web interface but not mqtt: `self.push_update(self.value, False)`.
+This ensires a frequent update of the web interface but reduces mqtt traffic significantly.
+DDetails will be shown in the another example.
+{% endhint %}

+The last function is really important and should not be forgotten. otherwise you may end up in a sever that does not respond dur to 100% CPU load. `await asyncio.sleep(1)` ensures, that the fucntion will wait 1 second until it starts over.

 ```
     async def run(self):
         while self.running: